alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns the (0,-1) vector.
-In Open Surge, the y-axis grows downwards.
+Returns the up vector of length 1.

 #### Vector2.right